DAWN: Dynamic Adversarial Watermarking of Neural Networks: Dynamic Adversarial Watermarks

-There are several ways to achieve this mapping for $M_\mathcal{V}$. $M_\mathcal{V}$ can be implemented as an autoencoder which projects inputs $x$ to a latent space $\mathbb{R}^p$ of lower dimension $p < n$.
-This solution successfully removes small perturbations from inputs and it is resilient to \adv who does not know either $M_\mathcal{V}$ or $\mathbb{R}^p$~\cite{meng2017magnet}.
-Alternatively, $M_\mathcal{V}$ can be a masking and binning function~\cite{cohen2019certified}, where a mask of size $q \times q$ is sequentially applied to $x$ to average pixel values.
-These are then binned to be represented on $r < 8$ bits $\left[ 0,2^r \right]$.
-This function mitigates large modifications of a single pixel value (with masking) and small modifications of a large number of pixels (with binning).
-The value of $q$ and $r$ define the sensitivity of $M_\mathcal{V}$ to adversarial modifications and set an upper bound on $\delta$ for which we have $M_\mathcal{V}(x) = M_\mathcal{V}(x+ \delta)$.
-A third solution can use the embedding obtained from a layer in the middle of $F_\mathcal{V}$ as result for $M_\mathcal{V}$.
-This would provide a similar result to using an autoencoder.
+$M_\mathcal{V}$ could be implemented as an autoencoder which projects inputs $x$ to a latent space $\mathbb{R}^p$ of lower dimension $p < n$, discarding small perturbations~\cite{meng2017magnet}. $M_\mathcal{V}$ could also be a masking and binning function~\cite{cohen2019certified} removing large modifications of a single pixel value (with masking) and small modifications of a large number of pixels (with binning).
+We evaluated one particular implementation of $M_\mathcal{V}$: use the embedding obtained from a layer in the middle of $F_\mathcal{V}$.
+This is similar to using an autoencoder but it does not require training additional models.
 The obtained embedding would also be unknown to \adv since it does not know $F_\mathcal{V}$ (target of extraction attack).

+For each input $x$, we obtain its latent representation $L_\mathcal{V}$ based on $F_\mathcal{V}$ as $x_L = L_\mathcal{V} (F_\mathcal{V}, x)$.
+This ensures that as long as $F_\mathcal{V}$'s prediction is resilient to perceptual modifications (e.g. translation, illumination), so is $M_\mathcal{V}$.
+Next, we smoothen $x_L$ by binarizing it based on the median value of each of its features.
+The median of each feature value is obtained by querying $F_\mathcal{V}$ using \victim's training set, recording corresponding $x_L$ and taking the median.
+Using 5000 samples and their intermediate representation of length 100, we get 100 feature vectors of length 5000 and thus, 100 median values.
+We evaluate $M_\mathcal{V}$ in Sect.~\ref{sec:perfect-mapping}.